nativedev01/Furu-App/README.md

 # Furu-App
 A React Native app

-# first change the branch main to master than
+# First change the branch main to master then

 # Run the app on mobile and web